Ahemtan/ai-image-generator/README.md

-Here’s a polished and complete `README.md` for your project based on your GitHub repository:

----

 # AI Image Generator 🚀

 A full-stack application built with **Spring Boot** (backend) and **Next.js** (frontend) that allows users to: